 Every year, I join a fantasy football league with my friends and every year, I lose.
 So for me, unfortunately, my limited sports gambling has no impact on my taxes.
-But if you frequently place bets on sporting events, and find yourself winning, it will have an impact on yours.
+But if you frequently place bets on sporting events, and find yourself winning, it may have an impact on yours.
 There are gambling winnings tax implications, and it’s important to understand how gambling losses and taxes intermingle.

 Your Gambling Winnings are Considered Income